Sandy Wilson (director)

 Sandra “Sandy” Wilson (born 1947) is a Canadian film director and screenwriter, based in Vancouver, British Columbia.
 She is best known for her films My American Cousin (1985) and Harmony Cats (1992).
-Most of her films take place in the same areas she grew up: Penticton and Okanagan.
+Most of her films take place in the same areas she grew up: Penticton and the Okanagan.

 Wilson has received critical acclaim for her films.
 At the 1986 Genie Awards, My American Cousin won six awards including Best Achievement in Direction, Best Original Screenplay and Best Motion Picture.
 Harmony Cats was nominated for Genie Awards in 1993.

 Early life and education

 Sandra “Sandy” Wilson was born in 1947 in Penticton, B.C. and is of English descent.
 She grew up in Paradise Ranch just outside of Penticton.

 She has a brother named Brian, who has a physical disability.
 He was the subject and inspiration for Wilson's 1972 documentary He’s Not the Walking Kind.

 Wilson studied English and History at Simon Fraser University.
 She never intended to become a filmmaker but when she signed up for a Film Workshop at the university, Wilson discovered her passion for moving images.